luc654/display_Library/README.md

 ## Components

 Each component has different parameters.
-There are currently two components, text and buttons.
+There are currently three components, text, buttons and checkboxes.

 ### Text